Nicholasdgiles/nicholasgiles.github.io/_posts/2021-2-18-workspace-booking.markdown

 #### Reflection

-The next steps after build the wireframes would be to align on a v1 visual style guide and create a basic high fidelity prototype.
+The next steps after building the wireframes would be produce a visual style guide and create a basic high fidelity prototype.
 The prototype would be used to conduct usability tests in order to identify issues and improve upon the visual and interaction design.
 Those findings would inform a final high fidelity working prototype.

 ---